wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Bonus: characterization of differentially expressed genes
 ### Manually
 Because there are relatively few genes differentially expressed between resistant and susceptible lines, it is possible to look them up in reference databases (Ensembl, Uniprot, Flybase).
-But this long, subjective, and because there are a lot of uncharacterized genes, it is oftn frustrating...
+But this long, subjective, and because there are a lot of uncharacterized genes, it is often frustrating...

 ### GO enrichment test
 To get an objective view of what are the genes in a long lists of genes, and to characterize their function, Gene Ontology (GO) enrichment analyses are useful.
 For each GO category (a group of genes sharing the same function, involved in the same process, or located in the same cellular compartment) it is possible to test whether the proportion of DE genes is higher then expected.
 You can do this with the `topGO` package.